ENCODE-DCC/atac-seq-pipeline/README.md

 ### qc_jsons_to_tsv

 [This tool](utils/qc_jsons_to_tsv/README.md) recursively finds and parses all `qc.json` (pipeline's [final output](docs/example_output/v1.1.5/qc.json)) found from a specified root directory.
 It generates a TSV file that has all quality metrics tabulated in rows for each experiment and replicate.
 This tool also estimates overall quality of a sample by [a criteria definition JSON file](utils/qc_jsons_to_tsv/criteria.default.json) which can be a good guideline for QC'ing experiments.

-### resumer

-[This tool](utils/resumer/README.md) parses a metadata JSON file from a previous failed workflow and generates a new input JSON file to start a pipeline from where it left off.

 ### ENCODE downloader